mlins/pp_jurassic/README.md

 ## Things I would do with more time

 I completed all of the requirements and a decent chunk of the bonus.
-Here's what I didn't complete:
+Here's the *bonus* I didn't complete:

 - Cages have a maximum capacity for how many dinosaurs it can hold.
 - Cages know how many dinosaurs are contained.